mlsys-io/fin_datalake/docs/REPORT_REFINED_EVALUATION_PLAN.md

 - this remains essential if the report is going to make a strong quantitative recovery claim
 - manual recovery is the better baseline for this project than Kubernetes-style recovery because it matches the constrained-team target user story

+Current observed result:

+- Overseer: `30/30` successes, mean `4.61s`, std `0.10s`, P95 `4.75s`
+- Manual: `30/30` successes, mean `13.39s`, std `3.06s`, P95 `18.01s`
+- comparative result:
+  - manual-over-overseer MTTR ratio: `2.91x`
+  - Overseer mean MTTR improvement: `65.59%`

+Observation:

+- the final run supports the claim that Overseer restores service much faster and with much lower variance than the manual baseline
+- the benchmark should be described as measuring **time-to-usable-service**
+- in the final Overseer trials, the endpoint probe had already succeeded even while the final catalog snapshot still briefly reported `recovering/degraded`
+- this means service restoration slightly leads full control-plane convergence, which should be stated explicitly in the report rather than treated as a failed recovery

 ### Optional Benchmark 4: Delegation / Concurrency